broodjeaap/go-watch/README.md

 ## Apprise

-[Apprise](https://github.com/caronc/apprise) can also be used to send notifications, it supports many different services/protocols, but it requires access to an [Apprise API](https://github.com/caronc/apprise-api).
+[Apprise](https://github.com/caronc/apprise) is another option to send notifications, it supports many different services/protocols, but it requires access to an [Apprise API](https://github.com/caronc/apprise-api).
 Luckily there is a [docker image](https://hub.docker.com/r/caronc/apprise) available that we can add to our compose:
 ```
 version: "3"